-Chapter Objective Economy and Employment The unemployment rate should fall from 24.9% in June 2012 to 14% by 2020 and 6% by 2030.
+Chapter Chapters Objective Economy and The unemployment rate should fall from 24.9% in June 2012 to 14% by Employment 2020 and 6% by 2030.
 This requires an additional 11 million jobs.
-Total employment should rise from 13 million to 24 million Economic Infrastructure The proportion of people with access to the electricity grid should rise to at least 90% by 2030 with non-grid options available to the rest Environmental Sustainability and resilience A set of indicators for natural resources, accompanied by publication of annual reports on the health of identified resources to inform policy Inclusive rural economy An additional 643 000 direct jobs and 326 000 indirect jobs in agriculture, agro processing and related inclusive rural economy sectors by 2030 South Africa in the region and the world Intra-regional trade in Southern Africa should increase from 7% of trade to 25% of trade by 2030 Transforming Human Settlement Strong and efficient spatial planning system, well integrated across the spheres of government Improving education, training and innovation Make early childhood development a top priority among the measures to improve the quality of education and long-term prospects of future generations.
-Dedicated resources should be channelled towards ensuring that all children are well cared for from early age and receive appropriate emotional, cognitive and physical development and stimulation Health care for all Increase average male and female life expectancy at birth to 70 years Social protection Ensure progressively and through multiple avenues that no one lives below a defined minimum social flor Building safer communities In 2030 people living in South Africa feel safe and have no fear of crime.
-They feel safe at home, at school and at work, they enjoy an active community life free of fear.
+Total employment should rise from 13 million to 24 million Economic The proportion of people with access to the electricity grid should rise to Infrastructure at least 90% by 2030 with non-grid options available to the rest Environmental A set of indicators for natural resources, accompanied by publication of Sustainability and annual reports on the health of identified resources to inform policy resilience Inclusive rural An additional 643 000 direct jobs and 326 000 indirect jobs in agriculture, economy agro processing and related sectors by 2030 South Africa in the Intra-regional trade in Southern Africa should increase from 7% of trade region and the world to 25% of trade by 2030 Transforming Human Strong and efficient spatial planning system, well integrated across the Settlement spheres of government Improving education, Make early childhood development a top priority among the measures to training and improve the quality of education and long-term prospects of future innovation generations.
+Dedicated resources should be channelled towards ensuring that all children are well cared for from early age and receive appropriate emotional, cognitive and physical development and stimulation Health care for all Increase average male and female life expectancy at birth to 70 years Social protection Ensure progressively and through multiple avenues that no one lives Duilding offer below a defined minimum social flor In 2030 people living in South Africa feel safe and have no fear of crime.
+Building safer communities They feel safe at home, at school and at work, they enjoy an active Communities community life free of fear.
 Women can walk freely in the street and children can play safely outside.
-The police service is a well-resourced professional institution staffed by highly skilled officers who value their work, serve the community, safeguard lives and property without discrimination, protect the peaceful against violence and respect the rights of all to equality and justice Building capable and A state that can play a developmental and transformative role developmental state Fighting corruption A corrupt-free society, a high adherence to ethics throughout society and government that is accountable to its people Nation building and social cohesion Our vision is a society where opportunity is not determined by race or birth right, where citizens accept that they have both rights and responsibilities.
+The police service is a well-resourced professional institution staffed by highly skilled officers who value their work, serve the community, safeguard lives and property without discrimination, protect the peaceful against violence and respect the rights of all to equality and justice Building capable and A state that can play a developmental and transformative role developmental state The state of the s Fighting A corrupt-free society, a high adherence to ethics throughout society and corruption government that is accountable to its people Nation building and Our vision is a society where opportunity is not determined by race or social cohesion birth right, where citizens accept that they have both rights and responsibilities.
 Most critically, we seek a united, prosperous, non-racial, non-sexist and democratic South Africa